mbta/dotcom/docs/TESTING.md

 ### Performance measurement
 There is an early WIP using the Lighthouse CI service for measuring performance metrics.
 Eventually this will run on a Github Action too.

-## ExVCR and ExVCRHelpers

-ExVCR is a library that allows mocking out sequences of HTTP requests and responses, so that tests can run without requesting live data from third-party services.
-Since almost everything dotcom does involves requesting data from the API and/or CMS, this is a valuable capability for our tests to have.

-There is a certain amount of boilerplate involved in working with ExVCR.
-To automate that boilerplate, we have a library called `ExVCRHelpers`.
-See `apps/exvcr_helpers/README.md` for more details on that.

-Many tests in the Elixir test suite currently do request live data from the API and/or CMS.
-This practice should be avoided for new tests, and ExVCR or another strategy to mock out live data requests should be used.
-When tests using live data break due to changes in that data, that is an opportune time to convert those tests to use ExVCR.

 ## CrossBrowserTesting

 We use this service to test site changes in Internet Explorer 11 without needing